markymawk/BrawlCratePlugins/README.md

 ## Convert PNGs to Battle Portraits
 **Usage:** Plugins menu

-Select one or more battle portrait PNG files, along with a starting index.
-Exports each PNG as an InfFaceXXXX.brres file.
+Select one or more battle portrait PNG files, along with a starting index value.
+Each selected image will be exported as an InfFaceXXXX.brres file.
 Supports 3-digit (vBrawl) and 4-digit (50CC) indices.

 ## Colorsmash-safe Texture Sort
 **Usage:** Right-click any "Textures" group, or parent BRRES